Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineMultipleCameras.md

 ## Assigning Cinemachine Channels at Runtime

 If you need to assign channels and channel masks dynamically as new CinemachineBrains are added to the scene, you can do this based on the BrainCount.
-When a new CinemachineBrain and CinemachineCamera combo is added to the scene, you can run this bit of code to choose a channel for the camera, and a channel mask for the brain:
+When a new CinemachineBrain and CinemachineCamera combo is added to the scene, you can run the following code to choose a channel for the camera and a channel mask for the brain:

 ```cs
 using UnityEngine;